Ildevertdaisy/Todo-list-django-js/readme.md

-### A todo app amde with Django and Vanilla javascript
+### A todo app made with Django and Vanilla javascript